Middle and High School Youth Ministry

 Sunday Morning Bible Study – Students in Missional Communities

-Our Sunday morning groups meet at 9:00 am and a 45-minute lesson is presented.
-The students then break up into small gender-based groups to discuss real life application.
+Our Sunday morning groups meet at 10:45 am and a Master Teacher presents a 45-minute lesson.
+The students then break up into small gender-based groups to discuss real life application with Small Group Leaders.

 Looking for a place to volunteer?
 Consider working with our students on Sundays and/or Wednesdays.
 See what some of our volunteers have to say: